Hidden GPS Tracker for Cars: Finding the Right One for You

 2. The software: how easy is it to view the data recorded and set up alerts?

 3. Pricing: flexibility, hidden charges and what’s included

 Before we go any further, we strongly recommend that you review local laws about tracking vehicles.
-Although in most places it is perfectly legal to track your own vehicle, it might be a legal requirement to notify any other person also using that vehicle.
+In most places it is illegal to track someone else's vehicle and although it usually is perfectly legal to track your own vehicle, it might still be a legal requirement to notify any other person also using that vehicle.

 Car Tracking Hardware

 The first thing you should lookout for is the form factor.
 You will need something small and discreet that you can hide almost anywhere in the vehicle without drawing attention.
 Battery powered GPS trackers offer exactly that with a hassle-free installation while wired GPS trackers take time to install, might require professional help and are limited to a few potential mounting locations.

 When it comes to mounting or hiding your tracker, it is important to remember that no GPS tracker will work when completely surrounded by metals.
 A bad example of where to place your tracker is in the trunk.
 This blocks GPS signals and to a lesser extent GSM signals which are vital for GPS trackers when locating and sending their information to you.
 All other materials are generally fine so feel free to hide the tracker inside the glove box or under one of the front seats (one notable exception is windows with a metallic tint, sometimes used in high end vehicles: these can interfere with signal).